-Supplementary Figures S70 and S71 show the results presented in Fig. 7, but separated by stability regime, where S70 shows results for only SBLs, and S71 shows results for only NBLs.
-The primary takeaways from separating the results into stability regime is that, for both the DH2 and radiosonde, the Ri_b method has the most cases and the Liu-Liang method has the least cases with objective Z{ABL} within 10% of the subjective Z{ABL} for SBLs, though the Heffter and TGRDM methods also do well.
-For NBLs, the Liu-Liang method actually has the most cases with objective Z{ABL} within 10% of the subjective Z{ABL} , followed by the Ri_b method, for both platforms.

-After comparing Z{ABL} from the different objective methods to the subjective Z{ABL} for both the DH2 and the radiosondes (Fig. 5 and 7), it is found that, with the exception of the Liu-Liang method, all other methods generally provide a reasonable estimate of Z{ABL} for both datasets, with the Ri_b method being most favorable.
-This is in agreement with Siebert et al. (2000), Dai et al. (2014) and Zhang et al. (2014) which found an Ri_b-based method to be preferred when mechanically-produced turbulence dominates, as is true in the central Arctic (Brooks et al., 2017).
-Additionally, the efficacy of each method is similar for the DH2 and the radiosonde data, as is indicated by similar patterns in the scatter plots (Fig. 5) and bar plots (Fig. 7), despite occasional differences in radiosonde versus DH2-based Z{ABL} estimates, which likely result from the differences in sampling methods between the two platforms.
-Most specifically, the DH2 samples very close to the surface (\sim 5 m) in most cases, so it observes important ABL features that support accurate stability and Z{ABL} identification, whereas the radiosonde, which only samples down to 23 m at the lowest, may miss these features.
-Additionally, the DH2 samples with higher vertical resolution (due to higher time resolution of instrumentation and slower climb rate), again contributing to its ability to record complex fine scale features which the radiosonde might miss.
-However, the similarity in efficacy of the objective methods between both platforms supports the fact that the objective Z{ABL} identification methods that were adjusted using the high resolution DH2 data are indeed robust across platforms with different sampling methods.
+Figures S70 and S71 in the Supplement show the results presented in Fig. 7 but separated by stability regime, where Fig. S70 shows results for only SBLs and Fig. S71 shows results for only NBLs.
+The primary takeaways from separating the results into stability regime is that for both the DH2 and radiosonde, the Rib method has the most cases and the Liu-Liang method has the least cases with objective $Z{ABL}$ within 10% of the subjective $Z{ABL}$ for SBLs, though the Heffter and TGRDM methods also do well.
+For NBLs, the Liu-Liang method actually has the most cases with objective $Z{ABL}$ within 10% of the subjective $Z{ABL}$ , followed by the Rib method for both platforms.
+After comparing $Z{ABL}$ from the different objective methods to the subjective $Z{ABL}$ for both the DH2 and the radiosondes (Figs. 5 and 7), it is found that, with the exception of the Liu-Liang method, all other methods generally provide a reasonable estimate of $Z{ABL}$ for both datasets, with the Rib method being most favorable.
+This is in agreement with Seibert et al. (2000), Dai et al. (2014), and Zhang et al. (2014), who found an Rib-based method to be preferred when mechanically produced turbulence dominates, as is true in the central Arctic (Brooks et al., 2017).
+Additionally, the efficacy of each method is similar for the DH2 and the radiosonde data, as is indicated by similar patterns in the scatter plots (Fig. 5) and bar plots (Fig. 7), despite occasional differences in radiosonde versus DH2-based $Z{ABL}$